Skip to content

 Browse all acne treatment products: Acne-Prone Skin Collection →

 Safety Note: Cystic acne treatment requires patience and consistency.
-If you experience severe irritation, burning, or worsening acne beyond 6 weeks, consult a dermatologist.
-Never attempt to extract or pop cystic acne - this guarantees scarring.
+If you experience severe irritation or worsening acne beyond 6 weeks, consult a dermatologist.
+Never attempt to extract or pop cystic acne.
 Benzoyl peroxide can bleach fabrics.
 Retinoids increase sun sensitivity - SPF 30+ daily is non-negotiable.
 If you're pregnant or breastfeeding, consult your doctor before starting any cystic acne treatment, especially retinoids.

 Leave a comment